svesavov/SnsMsSqlPsModule/README.md

 # delete all previously inserted entries to prepare for next insert
-Invoke-SnsMsSqlQuery -Computer "$($DBServer)" -DatabaseName "$($DataBase)" -Query "DELETE FROM [<DataBaseName>].[dbo].[TestTable]" -UseCurrentLogOnSession -Verbose;
+Invoke-SnsMsSqlQuery -Computer "$($DBServer)" -DatabaseName "$($DataBase)" -Query "TRUNCATE TABLE [<DataBaseName>].[dbo].[TestTable]" -UseCurrentLogOnSession -Verbose;

 ```

 * Examples of how to insert a collection of objects without to convert them to hash tables in advance.
-The object properties must match the destination table column names exactly.
-The values in the object properties must have type, either some struct or string class.
-Values from any other classes might lead to unexpected results as for example instead of the actual value to be inserted the object type.
+The main reason for this CmdLet is to allow users without or with limited knowledge about SQL query language to work with DataBases.
+The CmdLet creates the SQL query and SQL parameters on its own.
+The user has no need even to know what SQL injection is and how to avoid it.
+However this comes with limitations.
+The CmdLet is capable only to insert data.
+It can manage the Primary Key constraints violations if that is requested, but it cannot manage the UNIQUE constraints on not Primary Key columns.
+Additionally the input objects properties must match the destination table column names exactly.
+The values in the object properties must have type, either struct or string class.
+Values from any other classes might lead to unexpected results.
+The destination DataBase Table must exist.
+The CmdLet Can evaluate the destination table but cannot create tables.
-The reason to make this CmdLet is to be simplified the bulk upload and eliminate the need of converting the input objects to Hashtables.

 Without using the pipeline
 ![ObjectInsertNoPipeline](/Media/ObjectInsertNoPipeline.jpg)